WoodMaz/family-tree/HELP.md

 who can be related to other members.

 ### Database
 This project uses MongoDB.
+Currently, there are 2 collections:

-Currently, there is one collection called 'User' which contains:
+'User' which contains:
 * username
 * encrypted password
 * role (not used yet)
-* collection of family tree members (called Person in project)

-Every member contains:
+'Person' which contains:
 * name
 * surname
 * dates of birth and death
 * id of mother, father and spouse
 * note
+* userId

 ### TODO list

+Database:
+'User' and 'Person' can be related with 'familyTreeId' so that one user can have many trees

 Application:
 * test and develop security